KastnerRG/Spector-HLS/README.md

 This would help compare the various HLS tools and help in better organization.

-Miscellaneous consist of the csv files and notebooks present in the results, the incomplete implementation of FIR filter, few of the vivado results for the pynq board and some script files.
+**Miscellaneous** consist of the csv files and notebooks present in the results, the incomplete implementation of FIR filter, few of the vivado results for the pynq board and some script files.

+Folder organisation is of the following format:

+- #### Algorithm
+	- ##### Tool folders (catapult/vivado)
+		- src folder
+		- script files for generating Design Space
+	- ##### Result folder
+		- postproc
+			- ipython notebooks processing csv file data
+		- csv
+			- FPGA csv files having latency and resources outputs
+		- asic
+			- ASIC Design space having area and latency outputs

-## Design Spaces
+### Design Spaces
-The algorithms design spaces are mainly in the <tool>_<algorithm>_<<latency/area optimized>>.csv files where <<>> is optional.
-The design space can be observed using files such as <algorithm>_postproc.ipynb which compares between two tools and <tool>_<algorithm>_latency_vs_area.ipynb which compares two different design optimizations from the same tool.
-Additional resources have been parsed in the results csv files.
-Later, a zip file will be included having the rtl files from which these results have been parsed.
+The repository tries to get a wide variety of algorithms to generate various design spaces from the tools for analysis and prediction.
+The results display the design spaces of these algorithms when passing through various tools or various modes of the tools.

+The idea is to be able to provide a set of algorithms which a researcher can play with to improve upon the algorithms to generate better machine learning models to generate more accurate and efficient Design Space Exploration algorithms.

+This repository is inspired by [Spector](https://github.com/KastnerRG/spector "Spector"), an OpenCL benchmark suite for FPGA.